TaeHoonHer/2023_Caerang_Tensor/README.md

 - Additional resources and learning directions

 Through these comprehensive and challenging training programs, we aim to equip our team members with the essential knowledge and skills to thrive in the rapidly-evolving field of data science and analysis.

+All course materials are created in English, but the explanations in the videos are conducted in Korean